bf777/MesoNet/README.md

 Follow our tutorial [on the wiki](https://github.com/bf777/MesoNet/wiki/Quick-Start-Guide).

 ## Contributors
-The code was written by [Brandon Forys](https://github.com/bf777) with contributions from [Dongsheng Xiao](https://github.com/DongshengXiao) and Jeff LeDue in the [Murphy Lab](http://www.neuroscience.ubc.ca/faculty/murphy.html) in UBC's Department of Psychiatry.
+The code was written by [Brandon Forys](https://github.com/bf777);
+[Dongsheng Xiao](https://github.com/DongshengXiao) designed the processing pipeline, trained the U-net models provided with MesoNet, and developed the brain atlas alignment approach.
+They are in the [Murphy Lab](http://www.neuroscience.ubc.ca/faculty/murphy.html) in UBC's Department of Psychiatry.